AmityCo/Amity-Social-Cloud-UIKit-Web-OpenSource/README.md

      pnpm i file:<path-to-amity-ui-kit-repository>
      ```

-Please note that this installation process is intended for local development environments.
-If you wish to publish your custom open-source project, you will need to create and publish a new npm package independently.

 ## Documentation

 For detailed information and guidance on using the Amity UI-Kit, please refer to our comprehensive online documentation available at [https://docs.amity.co](https://docs.amity.co).